KxSystems/docs/docs/wp/data-loaders/index.md

 ### Scalable

--   Easily scalable with the addition of more slaves and memory
+-   Easily scalable with the addition of more workers and memory
 -   Post-ingestion actions can be added – e.g. trigger the running regulatory reports, benchmarks or alerts